CONFERENCES & SYMPOSIA

 The Castellani Art Museum of Niagara University, Niagara Falls, NY

 Migration across national borders reflects the conditions of an ever-changing world.
-The impacts of migration include the communication and sharing of cultural knowledge across geography and across ethnic and community boundaries.
-Migration also engenders accommodation, both from the hosting communities and the new arrivals.
+Its impacts include the sharing of cultural knowledge across geography and across ethnic and community boundaries.
+Migration also encourages accommodation, both from the hosting communities and the new arrivals.
 This shifting landscape may spark both positive and negative emotions, as hosting communities and migrants experience tensions arising from cultural intersections and differences.

 Against the backdrop of the American political landscape of 2017, these issues have grown in urgency, timeliness, and importance.
 Contemporary folklore sits at the intersection of arts, humanities, and social justice, and the planned community workshop will invite participants to explore these issues from diverse perspectives through a New York State lens.